19-10-2019 ARE WE STILL LOOKING

 What will it be like?
 Well, imagine a world of people freed from sin, death, disease and war, living on an earth restored to its original created beauty and devoid of earthquakes, tempests, famine and pestilence.
 That is how it will be in this wonderful new day, which the Lord Jesus described as ‘that world’ (Luke 20:35) and the Apostle Paul in Eph.
 1:21 as ‘the world to come’.

 In this Day of Christ (see 1 Cor.
 1:7, Phil.
 1:6, 10.
 2:16), all government will be taken over by God Himself in the person of the Lord Jesus Christ, the only Man deemed fit by God to rule in justice and equity over mankind (Psalm 98:9).
 He will rule from heaven over all people as the one and only king, a king of love, peace, righteousness and true justice.
-Importantly, the glory of Christ’s kingdom – let’s pause to remember the kingdom of heaven was the major theme of the Lord’s teaching in his earthly ministry – will be brought in at his appearing, not his so-call ‘second coming’.
+Importantly, the glory of Christ’s kingdom – let’s pause to remember the kingdom of heaven was the major theme of the Lord’s teaching in his earthly ministry – will be brought in firstly at his appearing, not his so-called ‘second coming’.

 The glory of his appearing and his kingdom is summed up in two scriptures: